 There’s always the moment where I think, ‘that’s not what I meant’ but it just costs too much energy to correct it.
 And we just let the conversation float to somewhere I never would have thought to be, because that’s an awful place.

-read more 〉 “Politics of bathroom: that’s not what I meant, lady”
+read more 〉 “On transgenders and bathroom: that’s not what I meant, lady”

 What we say and what we mean does not share the same path anymore.